 - Damp pajamas or sheets resulting from perspiration

 If you experience any possible signs of mild hypoglycemia, it's important to check your blood sugar if you can to make sure it isn't low.
 If it is, you should treat it quickly or seek emergency care.
-If you can't check your blood sugar level for some reason, you should go ahead and treat yourself for low blood sugar if you notice symptoms or seek emergency care.
+However, if you notice symptoms and can't check your blood sugar level for some reason, you should go ahead and treat yourself for low blood sugar or seek emergency care.
 If symptoms are severe or you are unable to help yourself, seek emergency medical attention.

 How Is Hypoglycemia Treated?

-If your hypoglycemia is mild or moderate, the best way to raise your blood sugar level quickly is to eat or drink something that contains 15 to 20 grams of glucose or other sugar.
-You might take 3 to 4 glucose tablets or 1/3 to 1/2 tube of glucose in gel form, which you can buy at the drugstore.
+If your hypoglycemia is mild or moderate, the best way to raise your blood sugar level quickly is to eat or drink something that contains 15-20 grams of glucose or other sugar.
+You might take three to four glucose tablets or one-third to one-half tube of glucose in gel form, which you can buy at the drugstore.
 Or you may want to drink a half cup of fruit juice (orange juice or apple juice).

 Other snacks you can use to raise your sugar level include:

-- One-half cup of regular soda -- not diet
+- 1/2 cup of regular soda (not diet soda)

 - 1 tablespoon of sugar